The EFFECT Function – Master Excels Financial Tools!

 • EFFECT function is very commonly used by loan awarding organizations in case of failure of their clients to pay back loans in time.
 The EFFECT function is used for interest compounding on overdue loans.

-The EFFECT function offers an easy way to calculate the effective interest rate for people who are not from business and finance.
+The EFFECT function offers an easy way to calculate the effective interest rate for people who are not from business and finance, and it can be used for more complex calculations when combined with logical functions like IF statements!

 What does the EFFECT function do?